 The menu for this meal is German themed.
 We made Braised red cabbage with apples and bacon, crispy pork schnitzel, and black forest mini bundt cakes.

 Let’s start with the braised cabbage.
-This is the best cabbage I’ve ever had.
+This is the best cabbage I’ve ever had!
+EVER!
 Apples, bacon, onions, raspberry/cherry jam and spices….phenomenal!
 The sauce to the right is browned butter, lemon juice and fresh parsley sauce for the pork schnitzel.
 Such a simple sauce and tastes great with the pork or any meat.

 Overall, I loved this class.
 My classmates were lovely women and chef Stephen was knowledgeable with a sense of humor. 🙂